French Onion Burgers

 • Take one piece of the meat mixture and flatten into a very thin patty.
 Place about a tablespoon of the onions in the center of the patty and wrap the meat around the onions to form a burger, sealing as best you can.
 Repeat with the remaining three pieces of meat.

 • Preheat your grill to medium-high heat.
 Grill for 5-6 minutes per side to desired doneness.
-For the last couple minutes of grilling, divide the remaining onion mixture on top of the burgers and top each with a quarter of the Gruyere cheese.
+For the last couple minutes of grilling, divide the remaining onion mixture on top of the burgers and top each with a quarter of 4 oz gruyere cheese.

-• Lightly toast the buns on the grill.
-Place one burger on the bottom half of each bun, top with lettuce and French onion spread.
+• Lightly toast 4 brioche buns on the grill.
+Place one burger on the bottom half of each bun, top with Bibb or butter lettuce and French onion spread.

 Notes